-The Maldives has had very low COVID cases (average of about 100 a day) for quite a few months.
-The few cases that do occur tend to be concentrated on the densely populated capital island of Male which most visitors bypass (even the main airport is on a separate island to Male).
+The Maldives had very low COVID cases (average of about 100 a day) for many months but, like many countries, has recently seen a sharp spike with the Omicron variant.
+The Maldives remains open for business as cases are mainly concentrated on the densely populated capital island of Male which most visitors bypass (even the main airport is on a separate island to Male).

 When will The Maldives open its borders to foreigners?

 The Maldives is fully open to most foreign visitors and has been so since July 2020.

 Is The Maldives on the UK Go list?

 The Maldives spent a couple of months on the UK Red List in mid 2021.
 This was sensibly reversed not a moment too soon on September 17th and The Maldives moved to the UK “Go” list.

 Does the FCDO advise against all but essential travel to The Maldives?

 There is no COVID 19 specific FCDO (Foreign, Commonwealth & Development Office) advice in place for travel to The Maldives.
 This means that the UK government do not believe there is any specific risk relating to COVID 19 whilst you are there.
 In turn, this means that most standard insurance policies will be valid for your trip.